 On a positive note, with the increase in metallurgical coal prices during the financial year this has seen an increase in enquiry from our customers for purchases of some of our new equipment, such as the next generation coal tram, our new 12 seat personnel vehicle and our new ceramic filter which can replace particulate filters in all underground machinery.
 In addition, we have signed a collaboration agreement with Ampcontrol, a leading electrical engineering company, to install their latest world-class BEV technology into our vehicles.
-This will assist with our divestment of the mining business either by way of independent listing or a trade sale.
+This will assist with our divestment of the mining business either by way of independent listing or a trade sale which will be put to shareholders for approval to divest at this year's AGM.